Public Hunting Opportunities in Suffolk County, Long Island

 New and junior hunters may call early, from 7:45 a.m. to 8:15 a.m., to make reservations for either property.
 If you are a junior hunter or an adult who took the firearms Hunter Education Course within the past two years, you may call for reservations before regular reservations are taken.
 On the day of the hunt, you must provide proof that you are a new hunter by showing either a junior license or the certificate from your Hunter Education Course.
 Someone other than the new hunter may call to make a reservation, but on the day of the hunt, the new hunter must be present.
 You may make only two new or junior hunter reservations per month.
 Hunters who make a reservation but do not use it will be penalized.

 Maximum party size for small-game hunting is three individuals with no more than two dogs afield.
 Maximum party size for big-game hunting is two individuals.

-The January firearms deer-hunting season begins on the Monday following the first Saturday in January and continues through the last weekday of the month.
-The season is restricted to weekdays only.
+The January firearms deer-hunting season begins on the Sunday of the first full week in January and continues through the remainder of the month.
 Where allowed, firearms deer hunting on all NYSDEC-managed lands is by daily permits distributed according to a drawing held on the first Tuesday of December.
 Deadline for entry is the day before at 4:45 PM.
 To enter, send a legal-size envelope (4" x 9½") to NYSDEC--Deer Drawing, PO Box 0659, Ridge, NY, 11961-0659.

 In that envelope, enclose another legal-size envelope that is stamped, self-addressed and has the hunter's back tag number written on the back of it.
 Entries may be hand delivered to the check station after November 1.
 For additional information, please refer to Shotgun and Muzzleloading Firearms Deer Hunting.